-The Summer Programme Manager role is a change in title from the Overseer Role last year.
+The Summer Programme Manager role is a change in title from the Overseer Role in previous years.

 Each school must appoint a Manager for the Summer Programme.
 The role of Summer Programme Manager can be undertaken by any permanent or fixed term teacher, including the principal and Summer Programme Organiser in the participating school.
+It is recommended that this appointment be considered in the context of the person with the most relevant special educational needs (SEN) experience.